 Meet the Team

-Meghan has been a leader in the workforce development and reentry community for over 16 years which led to her founding H.I.R.E. in 2020 in response to the overwhelming need for service linkages and employment in Orange County for system impacted people.
+Meghan has been a leader in the workforce development and reentry community since 2006 which led to her founding H.I.R.E. in 2020 in response to the overwhelming need for service linkages and employment in Orange County for system involved people.

 She has been recognized as one of Orange County's top Women of Year by the OC Business Journal and an OC Visionary by the LA Times.